 Radical (taking out your uterus, its side tissue, your cervix, and the upper portion of your vagina.
 This option is typically for cancer patients only.)

 - A hysterectomy comes with a serious recovery period.
 Because hysterectomy is a surgical procedure, you will need to stay in the hospital, likely for at least 24 hours, afterwards.
 Many women will be unable to drive for at least two weeks following a hysterectomy.
 And most women will have to refrain from heavy lifting, bending over, sex and exercise for at least six weeks after surgery.
 For all of these reasons, you need to carefully consider your options before undergoing hysterectomy: there are less invasive options, like myomectomy or uterine fibroid embolization, that can help manage symptoms of certain conditions, like fibroids.

 - Hysterectomies come with long term health complications.
 Not only will a hysterectomy permanently end your chances of becoming pregnant, this surgery comes with other risks.
 Young women who have hysterectomies are at higher risk of obesity and cardiovascular disease, just to name a few health concerns.
 It is not a treatment decision to be made lightly, as you will feel the impact of this surgery for years to come.

-Now that you are armed with the facts about hysterectomies, it’s time to get educated about alternative treatments.
-To find out if you are a good candidate for our minimally invasive fibroid treatments, feel free to schedule a consult with our Houston-area specialists.
+Now that you are armed with the facts about hysterectomies and fibroids, it’s time to get educated about alternative treatments.
+To find out if you are a good candidate for our minimally invasive fibroid treatments, feel free to schedule a consult with our Houston-area fibroid specialists.